College of Liberal Arts & Sciences

 What is Sustainability?

-In conclusion, sustainability can be summarized by focusing on the three E’s (or three P’s):
+Sustainability can be summarized by focusing on the three P's:

-Equity (People) refers to a society in which individuals are given relatively equal opportunities such that they can meet their needs and live a healthy lifestyle, both physically and mentally.
+People refers to a society in which individuals can meet their needs and live a healthy lifestyle, both physically and mentally.

 Sustainability Definitions